 Our investment portfolio is composed principally of investment grade fixed maturity securities.
 The principal factors that influence investment income are the size of the portfolio and its yield.
 As measured by amortized cost (which excludes changes in fair value, such as from changes in interest rates), the size of the investment portfolio is mainly a function of cash generated from (or used in) operations, such as net premiums received, investment income, net claim payments and expenses, and cash provided by (or used for) non-operating activities, such as debt or stock issuances or repurchases.
-From time to time we may elect to realize gains through sales of securities that are trading above our cost basis.
-Realized gains and losses are a function of the difference between the amount received on the sale of a security and the security's cost basis, as well as any "other than temporary" impairments ("OTTI") recognized in earnings.
-The amount received on the sale of fixed maturity securities is affected by the coupon rate of the security compared to the yield of comparable securities at the time of sale.

-· Losses incurred
+· Losses incurred, net

-Losses incurred are the current expense that reflects estimated payments that will ultimately be made as a result of delinquencies on insured loans.
+Losses incurred, net are the current expense that reflects estimated payments that will ultimately be made as a result of delinquencies on insured loans.
 As explained under "Critical Accounting Policies" in our 10-K MD&A, except in the case of a premium deficiency reserve, we recognize an estimate of this expense only for delinquent loans.
 Losses incurred are generally affected by:

 - The state of the economy, including unemployment and housing values, each of which affects the likelihood that loans will become delinquent and whether loans that are delinquent cure their delinquency.
-The level of new delinquencies has historically followed a seasonal pattern, with new delinquencies in the first part of the year lower than new delinquencies in the latter part of the year, though this pattern can be affected by the state of the economy and local housing markets. - The product mix of the in force book, with loans having higher risk characteristics generally resulting in higher delinquencies and claims. - The size of loans insured, with higher average loan amounts tending to increase losses incurred. - The percentage of coverage on insured loans, with deeper average coverage tending to increase incurred losses. - Changes in housing values, which affect our ability to mitigate our losses through sales of properties with delinquent mortgages as well as borrower willingness to continue to make mortgage payments when the value of the home is below the mortgage balance. - The rate at which we rescind policies.
+The level of new delinquencies has historically followed a seasonal pattern, with new delinquencies in the first part of the year lower than new delinquencies in the latter part of the year, though this pattern can be affected by the state of the economy and local housing markets. - The product mix of the in force book, with loans having higher risk characteristics generally resulting in higher delinquencies and claims. - The size of loans insured, with higher average loan amounts tending to increase losses incurred. - The percentage of coverage on insured loans, with deeper average coverage tending to increase incurred losses. - Changes in housing values, which affect our ability to mitigate our losses through sales of properties with delinquent mortgages as well as borrower willingness to continue to make mortgage payments when the value of the home is below the mortgage balance. - The rate at which we rescind policies or curtail claims.
 Our estimated loss reserves reflect mitigation from rescissions of policies, curtailments, and denials of claims.
 We collectively refer to such rescissions and denials as "rescissions" and variations of this term. - The distribution of claims over the life of a book.
 Historically, the first few years after loans are originated are a period of relatively low claims, with claims increasing substantially for several years subsequent and then declining, although persistency (percentage of insurance remaining in force from one year prior), the condition of the economy, including unemployment and housing prices, and other factors can affect this pattern.
 For example, a weak economy or housing price declines can lead to claims from older books increasing, continuing at stable levels or experiencing a lower rate of decline.
 See further information under "Mortgage Insurance Earnings and Cash Flow Cycle" below. - Losses ceded under reinsurance agreements.
 See "Results of Consolidated Operations Reinsurance agreements" below.